infused/blamer/README.md

 [![Test Coverage](http://img.shields.io/codeclimate/coverage/github/infused/blamer.svg?style=flat)](https://codeclimate.com/github/infused/blamer)
 [![Dependency Status](http://img.shields.io/gemnasium/infused/blamer.svg?style=flat)](https://gemnasium.com/infused/blamer)

 Automatically userstamps create and update operations if the table has columns named *created_by* and/or *updated_by*.
 The Blamer gem attempts to mirror the simplicity of ActiveRecord's timestamp module.

-Blamer expects User.current_user to return the current user.
-Basic setup involves assigning to `User.current_user` in a controller before filter:
+Blamer expects `Thread.current[:current_user]` to return the current user.
+Storing the `current_user` in `Thread.current` ensures that this gem is threadsafe (e.g., compatible with threaded webservers like Puma).
+Basic setup involves assigning to `Thread.current[:current_user]` in a controller before

-    class User < ActiveRecord::Base
-      cattr_accessor :current_user
-    end
+filter:

     class ApplicationController < ActionController::Base
       before_filter :set_userstamp

       def set_userstamp
-        User.current_user = User.find(session[:user_id])
+        Thread.current[:current_user] = User.find(session[:user_id])
       end
     end

-If you don't want to use `User.current_user` you can override this behavior by writing your own *userstamp_object* method in ActiveRecord::Base or any of your models.
+If you don't want to use `Thread.current[:current_user]` you can override this behavior by writing your own *userstamp_object* method in ActiveRecord::Base or any of your models.
 For example, to use Person.current:

     def userstamp_object
       Person.current